Charles Bulkley - Real Estate Investor

 11475 Lake Shore Boulevard

-Charles Henry Bulkley was born near Albany, New York, on September 26, 1843.
-He was the son of Henry G. Bulkley, and a descendant of Reverend Peter Bulkley, a Congregational minister, who gave the first library to Harvard College.
+Charles Henry Bulkley was born in Stephentown near Albany, New York, on September 26, 1842.
+He was the son of Henry and Susan Bulkley and a descendant of Reverend Peter Bulkley, the first Congregational minister, a staunch Puritan, who gave the first library to Harvard College.
 Charles’s sister, Delia Elizabeth Bulkley, married Liberty Holden and lived at 8907 Lake Shore Boulevard.

-His family moved to Kalamazoo, Michigan from New York.
+His family moved to Kalamazoo, Michigan, from New York.
 He entered college in 1859 but remained less than two years.
 He came to Cleveland in 1861 and entered the law office of Judge J. P. Bishop as a student.
-Soon afterward, he engaged in the real estate business and became the agent of the United States Mortgage Co., handling millions of dollars.
+His natural tendency for business led him into business rather than professional life, but his knowledge of the law was of great advantage to him throughout his varied business career.

 While in Kalamazoo, Charles married Roberta Eugenie Johns.
 She was born on July 1, 1847.
 They had one son, Robert Johns, born on October 8, 1880.